 Skunks can be good pets, provided they are captive-bred and not wild-caught.
 However, despite their small size, properly caring for them is challenging, time-consuming, and costly.
 They are not ideal pets for beginner or casual exotic pet owners.
 Significant research, preparation, and major financial investments are necessary to care for a skunk responsibly and humanely.

-Whether or not a skunk is the right pet for you personally will depend on how willing you are to go above and beyond with meeting their care needs.
+Whether or not a skunk is the right pet for you will depend on how willing you are to go above and beyond to meet their care needs.
 They can live for over 10 years in captivity, so they are a long-term commitment.
 Wild animals like skunks require consistently high-quality care to survive, let alone thrive, in captivity.

 What Do Skunks Need in Captivity?